-11.1.
-Designated Safeguarding Lead (DSL)
+11.1 Designated Safeguarding Lead (DSL)

 There is a legal obligation under the Education Act 2002 S175/157 for all schools to have a designated safeguarding lead.
-All academies within Leading Edge Academies Partnership follow the guidance in Annex B of KCSIE (revised September 2019), which outlines the key responsibilities of the DSL.
+All academies within the Trust follow the guidance in Annex B of KCSIE (revised September 2020), which outlines the key responsibilities of the DSL.

-11.2.
-Deputy Designated Safeguarding Lead (DDSL)
+11.2 Deputy Designated Safeguarding Lead (DDSL)

-As above we follow the guidance in Annex B of KCSIE(revised September 2019), which outlines the key responsibilities of the DSL and DDSL.
+As above we follow the guidance in Annex B of KCSIE (revised September 2020), which outlines the key responsibilities of the DSL and DDSL.

-11.3.
-Governing Body, including the role of the Safeguarding Governor/Trustee
+11.3 Governing Body, including the role of the Safeguarding Governor/Trustee

-The roles and responsibilities of the governing body are outlined in Part 2 of KCSIE (revised September 2019).
+The roles and responsibilities of the governing body are outlined in Part 2 of KCSIE (revised September 2020).
 In addition, we have outlined these responsibilities in Appendix D.